kordless/grub-2.0/README.md

 <img src="https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/index.png" width="500">

-Grub "looks" at the page like a user would, by imaging it with an "eye".
-By passing this image to a machine learning model, text found on a page may be converted into data.
-Another model could find and crop images on the page, which are then extracted and passed to yet another model for more tagging.
+Grub "looks" at the page like a user would, by imaging it with an "eye" which looks like Geckodriver-->Multiple Machine Models-->Solr.
+By passing this image through mutiple models one model could find and crop images on the page, while others detect, and decode, text for tagging.

-Here is Google Vision looking at a Bloomberg article.
+Here's Google Vision looking at a Bloomberg article and seeing faces and people, given Cuomo is human after all:

 <img src="https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/googlevision.PNG" width="500">